Reirinn/Reirinn/README.md

 <h3 align="center">A passionate Software Engineer from the Philippines</h3>

   Hello!
 I am Rayleen Rae F. Bitoon from the Philippines.
-I am passionate about software engineering and developing systems that will be beneficial to mankind.
-  I have taken career certifications that helped me to improve and increase my knowledge about fields like database management.
-Below are my certifications that I took.
-  I would be glad to gain more knowledge and experience with you!
+Fascinated and enthused with the world of programming.
+I started studying Computer Science and continuously acquiring new knowledge and experiences that I can use in the industry.
+I am currently aspiring to be a Cybersecurity Professional.

 - 🌱 I’m currently learning **Cybersecurity**